METHODS

 “L1 cause of error can help”

-First language can facilitate and/or interfere with the learning process.
 Thinking directly in L2 minimizes interference.
-Discourage translation from L1.
+Discourage translation

 11. Interlanguage